MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 A handler is how the Action performs the user’s intent on the selected object.
 It provides the logic and functionality of the Action, creating a smooth and meaningful user experience.

-The following are the available types of handlers:

-* `openDialog`: Directs users to a dialog, offering a dedicated and contextualized interface for interacting with your app's features without opening the full app.
-* `openPage`: Drive users to your app's dedicated pages (personal tab).
+`openPage`: Drive users to your app's dedicated pages (personal tab).

 ### Prerequisites